Matt-Crow/RustWebExample/README.md

 # Rust Web Example
 An example web application using Rust for the backend.
+It consists of 3 parts:
+1. `admission`: a REST API that allows authenticated users to admit patients to a hospital, unadmit patients from a hospital, and view the patients admitted to a hospital.
+2. `census`: a simple script which retrieves data from the `admission` API and produces a report on how many patients are admitted.
+3. `common`: contains code shared by both other parts.

 ## Setting up the database
 1. create a database `RustDB`